 The difference between the good folks and the wrong people is ethics.
 Many black hat hackers have the technical abilities to be ethical hackers but lack the character discipline to do the right thing regardless of the apparent rewards.

 A background of cybercrime is an enormous risk for a representative of a cybersecurity team.
-This sort of risk would be inappropriate for a major corporation with an experienced legal staff.
+This sort of a risk would be inappropriate for a major corporation with an experienced legal staff.

 When applying for work as an ethical hacker, a résumé that includes any activity that even smells like unlawful labor or unethical behavior is a surefire way to get dismissed.